 When you're living through the days and weeks after a car accident, you may feel overwhelmed as you contemplate your next steps.
 Many people will likely offer advice, but you might not know who to trust.

-The attorneys at Morris Law, LLC can thoroughly explain your legal options, so you feel more confident about your case.
+The attorneys at Morris Law Accident Injury Lawyers can thoroughly explain your legal options, so you feel more confident about your case.

 You may be able to recover compensation for your losses by:

 - Getting an out-of-court insurance settlement: If the other driver was at fault for your crash, we can file a claim and seek a settlement with the other driver's insurance company.
 This often presents an efficient route to seeking the funds you need.

 - Filing a lawsuit in civil court: Sometimes, we recommend filing a lawsuit against the liable party-either immediately or if the insurance company won't make you a fair offer.
 While going through a lawsuit can take longer, it may prove necessary for getting results.

 We can offer you a more detailed legal strategy once we review the unique details of your case.
 Our attorneys can also tell you more about the possible steps in the insurance claims or lawsuit process-and ensure that you understand your options throughout your case.

 Being involved in an auto accident can leave you with more than just damage to your vehicle.
 You could also be physically injured, and your injuries could require extensive medical care.
 All the bills add up quickly.

 Our car accident attorneys serving Myrtle Beach can help you identify all forms of recoverable compensation in your case, including:

 - Scarring and disfigurement